WHO WE ARE

 SCHOOL AGE CHILD CARE

 The Hampshire Regional YMCA is committed to preparing children to meet the challenges of today and tomorrow through programs that develop the individual, strengthen the family, and build safe, caring communities.
 The Hampshire Regional YMCA School Age Child Care program is a vital resource that helps to build positive relationships and communication between children and parents.
-In 2017, The Hampshire Regional YMCA provided school-age child care services at three Northampton elementary schools, where 216 children were positively impacted.
+In 2018, The Hampshire Regional YMCA provided school-age education services at three sites in Northampton, where 223 children were positively impacted.

 SUMMER ENRICHMENT AND CAMP PROGRAMS

 At the Y, we understand that organized sports can play an integral role in the physical, social and emotional development of our youth.
 Our programs are widely acclaimed for not only teaching the skills and rules associated with a sport, but also the importance of teamwork, leadership and self-confidence.
 Our swim, gymnastics and youth basketball teams offer opportunities for youth ages 5 and up to participate in competitive sports, while learning the core values of Caring, Honesty, Respect and Responsibility.
-A total of 455 youth and teens competed on our athletic teams in 2017.
+Over 200 youth and teens competed on our athletic teams in 2018.

 FOR HEALTHY LIVING: IMPROVING THE NATION’S HEALTH AND WELL-BEING